ajstyle007/dog_vs_cat-using-pretrained-model--resnet50-/README.md

 ### 🛠 Tech Stack
 - Python
-- TensorFlow / Keras
+- PyTorch / torchvision
 - Pretrained ResNet50 Model
-- OpenCV / PIL for Image Processing
+- PIL for Image Processing
 - Streamlit for Web App
+- Json

 ### 🎯 How to Use
 1️⃣ Clone the Repository